 In addition to a range of economic development initiatives, the City is activating underutilised space with creative activity, to help rebuild Oxford St as a dynamic cultural precinct.

-In 2011, the City invited artists, creative and community organisations to submit an Expression of Interest for taking over one of the spaces on Oxford St, a program which offered affordable rental across sixteen of City-owned properties, including retail and office spaces.
-Following an overwhelming response and a competitive selection process, these spaces are now inhabited by a diverse range of cultural and creative organisations including object design, webdesign, architecture, transmedia, film, visual arts, contemporary performance, contemporary music, social enterprise, literature, animation and more.
+The City invites artists, creative and community organisations to submit an Expression of Interest for taking over one of the spaces on Oxford St, a program which offers affordable rental across sixteen of City-owned properties, including retail and office spaces.
+Following competitive selection processes, these spaces are now inhabited by a diverse range of cultural and creative organisations including object design, webdesign, architecture, transmedia, film, visual arts, contemporary performance, contemporary music, social enterprise, literature, animation and more.

 The transformation has been swift, with bespoke retailing and a new creative workforce already having a significant presence on the strip.